WentaoCai/GWAS_enrichment/README.md

-# This sum-based method for GWAS signal enrichment analysis
+# This sum-based method for GWAS signal enrichment analysis (Sum-GSE)

 ## 1.Introduction